-The processor and heat sink are installed together as part of a processor-heat-sink-module (PHM) assembly.
-PHM installation requires a Torx T30 driver.
+This task has instructions for installing an assembled processor and heat sink, known as a processor-heat-sink module (PHM), a processor, and a heat sink.
+All of these tasks require a Torx T30 driver.

 Note: If you are installing multiple options relating to the system board, the PHM installation should be performed first.